dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 The `CommandMapper` is a `Dictionary` whose key is a `string` and whose value is a generic `Action`.
-The `string` represents the command name, accessed via it's cross-platform interface, and the `Action` represents a `static` method that requires the handler interface, cross-platform control interface, and optional data as arguments.
-For example, the signature of the `MapPlayRequested` method is `public static void MapPlayRequested(IVideoHandler handler, IVideo video, object? args)`.
+The `string` represents the cross-platform control's command name, and the `Action` represents a `static` method that requires the handler, cross-platform control, and optional data as arguments.
+For example, the signature of the `MapPlayRequested` method is `public static void MapPlayRequested(VideoHandler handler, Video video, object? args)`.

 Each platform handler must provide implementations of the Actions, which manipulate the native view APIs.
 This ensures that when a command is sent from the cross-platform control, the underlying native view will be manipulated as required.
-The advantage of this approach is that it enables native views to be decoupled from cross-platform controls, because the cross-platform control can send a command to its native views without referencing its handler, and the handler doesn't reference the cross-platform control.
-This removes the need for native views to subscribe to cross-platform control events.
+The advantage of this approach is that it removes the need for native views to subscribe to and unsubscribe from cross-platform control events.
 In addition, it allows for easy customisation because the command mapper can be modified by cross-platform control consumers without subclassing.

 ## Create the platform controls